Forecast: Sunny skies, highs in the low 80s first few days of the week

-The high today is 81, according to the National Weather Service, with wind speeds in the low double-digits.
-Tonight's low is 58.
+The high today is 82, according to the National Weather Service, with wind speeds at 5 to 10 mph.
+The low tonight is 58, with similar wind speeds.
+It’s much of the same Wednesday and Thursday, with highs in the low- to mid-80s and lows around 59 or 60, with similar wind conditions.

-It's much of the same Tuesday and Wednesday, with highs in the low 80s and lows in the upper 50s, with higher wind speeds on Wednesday.
+Friday brings a high of 89, and there’s a slight chance of showers on Saturday.

-Wednesday: Mostly sunny, with a high near 82.
-South wind 5 to 11 mph, with gusts as high as 21 mph.
+Wednesday: Mostly sunny, with a high near 81.
+South wind 5 to 11 mph.

 Thursday: Sunny, with a high near 84.